dgilland/pydash/docs/upgrading.rst

     - :func:`pydash.utilities.range_right`.
     - :func:`pydash.utilities.to_path`.

-- 1 new predicate method
+- 2 new predicate method

     - :func:`pydash.predicates.eq`.
+    - :func:`pydash.predicates.is_equal_with`.

 From v2.x.x to v3.0.0